 It goes without saying that a professional HVAC inspection twice a year is critical to ensure the longevity of your air conditioning unit.
 While DIY AC checks are great, if you aren’t a professional, it is time to call in the pros.

 Your AC can go out for a number of reasons.
-Here is a list of tips we've compiled for you to perform some basic DIY inspection when your AC gets broken:
+Here is a list of tips we’ve compiled for you to perform some basic DIY inspections and AC repairs to consider when your AC Unit breaks down:

 - Check Your Thermostat

 - Check the Circuit Breaker

 - Low Refrigerant Level

 - How to Keep my Denver House Cool When the AC Goes Out?

 - How to Avoid Your AC Going Out?